zevv/duc/doc/duc.md

 * Debugging is best done by inspecting the web server's error log
 * Make sure the .cgi script has execute permissions (`chmod +x duc.cgi`)

+Some notes:

-The HTML page is generated with a simple embedded CSS style sheet.
+* The HTML page is generated with a simple embedded CSS style sheet.
 If the style is not to your liking you can provide an external CSS url with the --css-url option which will then be used instead of the embedded style definition.

+* Add the option --list to generate a table of top sized files and directories in the HTML page.

 The current CGI configuration is not very flexible, nor secure.
-Use at your own risk!
+It is not advised to run the CGI from public reachable web servers, use at your own risk.

 ## A NOTE ON FILE SIZE AND DISK USAGE